KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 SC includes functionality - `artefact.set({ classes: string })`, alongside `artefact.addClasses(string)` and `artefact.removeClasses(string)` - which gives dev-users the ability to add and remove classes via the SC artefact object.
 An example of this in action can be seen in the test demo [DOM-007](../../demo/dom-007.html).

 ## SC artefact object functionality
-SC artefact objects share a lot of functionality with SC graphical entity objects - for instance managing object **position, rotation, scale and order** within an Stack, and managing their **dimensions** relative to the Stack.
+SC artefact objects share a lot of functionality with SC graphical entity objects - for instance managing object **position, rotation, scale and order** within a Stack, and managing their **dimensions** relative to the Stack.
 This functionality is coded in the [mixin/position.js](../source/mixin/position.html) file, as amended by the various DOM-related mixin and factory files.
 Further details can be found in the [SC positioning system](sc-positioning.html) page of the Runbook.

 ### Accessibility
 More details about how SC helps dev-users address a range of accessibility issues for `<canvas>` elements can be found in the [accessibility page](sc-accessibility.html) of this Runbook.